m-romanenko/NewsApp/README.md

 # NewsApp
-An app that lets user retrieve latest news from the Guardian on a given subject (Udacity Android Nanodegree project)
+An app that lets user retrieve latest news on a given subject using the Guardian API (Udacity Android Nanodegree project)